 Children and adolescents are at higher risk than adults for avulsion fractures.
 That’s because the growth plates in their bones are still open, and those sites are weaker than fully fused bone.
 So, the ligaments or tendons can place enough force on the growth plate to cause an avulsion fracture.

 The demands of sports put more stress on ligaments and tendons.
-Sports and activities that require sudden changes in direction, such as football, ballet, gymnastics and skiing, are more likely to trigger avulsion fractures.
+Sports and activities that require sudden changes in direction, such as football, ballet, gymnastics and skiing, are more likely to trigger ligament injury and avulsion fractures.
 These fractures are three to five times higher in boys than girls.

 Tips for preventing avulsion fractures

 Kids who play sports can take these steps to reduce the risk of fractures:

 - Learn appropriate body mechanics (position of the body when moving) for their sports.

 - Use good form when running, throwing and participating in sports.